zhikaiwang1992/zhikaiwang1992.github.io/_pages/about.md

   - /about.html
 ---

-I am Zhikai Wang and now I am Newton international research fellow at the university of Southampton.
+I am Zhikai Wang and now I am Newton International Research fellow at the University of Southampton.
 As a geoscientist, my research in geoscience addresses the origin, formation and evolution of oceanic lithosphere, particularly the interactions among magmatic, tectonic and hydrothermal processes at mid-ocean ridges and the nature of transform faults bounding ridges.
 I use different techniques including bathymetry mapping, seismic travel time and waveform inversion, gravity inversion and geodynamic modelling.

 Emails: zhikaiwang1992@gmail.com; zw1m23@soton.ac.uk